mattermost/docs/source/about/deployments_and_editions.rst

 The open source Mattermost Team Edition is functionally identical to Mattermost Starter, but there's no ability to unlock additional features.

 We generally recommend installing Mattermost Starter, even if you don't currently need a subscription.
 This provides the flexibility to seamlessly unlock additional features should you need them.
-However, if you only want to install software with a fully open-source code base, then Team Edition is the best choice for you.
+However, if you only want to install software with a fully open source code base, then Team Edition is the best choice for you.

 To get started, `download the open-source Mattermost Team Edition server <https://docs.mattermost.com/administration/version-archive.html#mattermost-team-edition-server-archive>`__ under an MIT license.